zonemaster/zonemaster-backend/docs/Upgrade.md

 Zonemaster::Backend component.
 An upgrade usually consist of an upgrade script to upgrade the database, and instructions to install new dependencies.

+> When upgrading from a version < v6.2.0 to a version ≥ v8.0.0, it is
+> recommended to install the desired version following the [Installation
+> instructions] skipping the part about the database if you want to keep it.
+To
+> upgrade the database, apply each upgrade instructions one after another (see
+> table below).

 ## 2. Prerequisites